Tropical methods for building real space sextics with totally real tritangent planes: Type (3) tangencies for trivalent tritangents

 Our first statement discusses types (3cc) and (3ac):

 \begin{proposition} Assume that $\sextic$ is generic relative to $\Gamma$.
 Let $\Lambda$ be tritangent to $\Gamma$ with a slope one edge and a local tangency of type (3cc) or (3ac) at a point $P$ along this edge.
-Then, $(\Lambda, P)$ has exactly two lifts $(\ell,p)$, each corresponding to a choice of parameter $n$. \end{proposition}
+Then, $(\Lambda, P)$ has exactly two lifts $(\ell,p)$, each corresponding to a different choice of parameter $n$. \end{proposition}

-\begin{proof} The choice of representatives for these local tangencies only involve the star of the lower vertex of $\Lambda$.
-Thus, the result can be deduced from the statement for local tangencies of type (3a) or (3c) between a trivalent tropical line and a smooth tropical curve in $\TP^2$.
+\begin{proof} The choice of representatives for these local tangencies only involves the star of the lower vertex of $\Lambda$.
+Thus, the result can be deduced from the statement for local tangencies of type (3a) or (3c) between a trivalent tropical line and a smooth quartic curve in $\TPr^2$.
 The precise formulas for $(\bar{n}, \bar{p})$ are obtained from \autoref{pr:Prop5.2Corrected} and ~\cite[Proposition 5.2]{CM20}, respectively, after permuting the $x$ and $z$ coordinates in $\TPr^2$.

 We start discussing the type (3cc) tangency.
 The four vertices in the Newton subdivision of $\sextic$ relevant for the tangency are indicated in~\autoref{fig:type3Mult2NP}.
 They determine the indices $u,v,w,r$ used below.
 The only parameter of $\ell$ involved in the local equations at $P$ is $n$.
-Furthermore, any lift $(\ell,p)$ of $(\Lambda, P)$ satisfies $\bar{n} = \overline{a_{u,v}}/\overline{a_{u-,v+1}}$.
+Furthermore, any lift $(\ell,p)$ of $(\Lambda, P)$ satisfies $\bar{n} = \overline{a_{u,v}}/\overline{a_{u-1,v+1}}$.